 For those who teach and study foreign languages, the fact that there is a correlation between music aptitude and linguistic sensitivity is significant.
 This means that listening to and practising music can have an impact on language-related abilities!

-Rocking your language classroom
+Rocking your language classroom using music

 Musical elements, such as rhythm, verse, pitch, are part of the same toolkit that we use when we learn a language – be it our mother tongue or a foreign language.

 Integrating music into language lessons is advantageous for both the teacher and the students.

 From a methodological point of view, making music an integral part of your language teaching method helps to stimulate cognitive processes that are already present in the students’ minds.